 The gentleman does not needlessly and unnecessarily remind an offender of a wrong he may have committed against him.
 He cannot only forgive, he can forget; and he strives for that nobleness of self and mildness of character which impart sufficient strength to let the past be but the past.
 A true man of honor feels humbled when he cannot help humbling others.

 “Duty,” for many employees in highly-diversified, extremely large global organizations is a term roughly co-extensive with “pay.”

-Fourth,Washington & Lee is a liberal-arts college, not the org-chart Tower of Babel that many large-company compliance officers must deal with.
+Fourth,Washington & Lee is a liberal-arts college with an undergraduate business school and a law school, not the org-chart Tower of Babel that many large-company compliance officers must deal with.
 Coalescing around a concept (like “honor” or “duty”) rather than submitting to a rule or a checklist is easier when at least a core group is composed of individuals who possess more experiences, taboos, creeds and rituals that unite them than divide them.
 (Or, at a minimum, they perceive such to be the case).

 Corporate compliance programs cannot readily have the grace of the Washington & Lee Honor System — much as (a biased alumnus says) the corporate officer, director or employee without the benefit of a W&L education cannot readily have the grace of a W&L alum.
 Both require work; both produce imperfection.
-But, as the effort of McKinsey’s Mr. Barton demonstrates, both are commendable.
+Both are commendable.